Cybersecurity: Hack-a-thon Challenge

 Each Hands-On Lab is designed specifically to highlight the topic discussed and guides students through their exercises allowing them to leverage their understanding.

 On My Own Hack

-Gives students the opportunity to practice what they have learned on their own working their way through a series of challenges.
+Students will have the opportunity to practice what they have learned on their own by working their way through a series of challenges.

 Students are required to maintain a cybersecurity journal/diary during this time slot summarizing what they learned in their own words.
 They will be aided by templates and dialogues to ensure organization and completeness.

 Bahram Attaie – Assistant Professor, Syracuse University School of Information Studies

 Bahram Attaie is an Assistant Professor of Practice at Syracuse University’s School of Information Studies (iSchool).
 He has been teaching Information Technology at Syracuse University beginning 1995 at University College.
 Presently he oversees the activities of the security test bed at the Center for Convergence and Emerging Network Technologies (CCENT) and in 2015 he was the director of the Northeast Collegiate Cybersecurity Defense Competition (NECCDC) hosted by the iSchool.
 He teaches advanced topics in networking and security both at graduate and undergraduate levels.